-Risks Benefits • Party B cannot take advantage of a favorable move in the market exchange rate.
-Gives clear visibility of future cash-flows The product is complex as it involves Currency and Interest Rates priced into the end product Hedge accounting compliant.
+Risks Benefits Party B cannot take advantage of a favorable move in the market - e.g. if USD/INR moves to 83.00, Party B will be compelled to buy USD @ 87.00.
+Gives clear visibility of future cash flows.
+The product is complex as it involves Currency and Interest Rates priced into the end product.
+Hedge accounting compliant.
 Hedge accounting benefits should be checked with your auditor/ accountant.